 But the numbers that do exist show that small business owners who want to sell their business will find the odds are against them – a one out of 5 chance at best.

 But here’s the good news – your ability to sell your business has very little to do with how many other owners are able to sell their business.

-It has everything to do with whether you’ve built a business that someone else will want to buy.
+It has everything to do with whether you’ve built a business that someone else will want, and be able to buy.

 Learn to Leave.